 We are actively looking for self-motivated students to join the lab and work on interesting cutting-edge problems in HCIR-related topics.
 Research opportunities are available at both undergraduate and graduate levels.
 We are especially interested in students with any of the following backgrounds:

-If you are interested, please email me at (jiqunliu@ou.edu) with your CV and a brief description of your previous research experiences & current research interests.
+If you are interested, please email jiqunliu@ou.edu with your CV and a brief description of your previous research experiences and current research interests.